Christianity in Kerala

 Christianity is the third-largest practiced religion in Kerala, accounting for 18% of the population according to the 2001 Indian census.
 According to traditional accounts, Thomas the Apostle sailed to the Malabar region in 52 AD and introduced Christianity to the area.
+However there is no historical evidence of Saint Thomas ever reaching Kerala.
 Although a minority, the Christian population of Kerala is proportionally much larger than that of India as a whole.
 A significant portion of the Indian Christian population resides in the state.

 History

 Mar Thoma Sleeha Pilgrim Church, Kodungalloor where the relics of the right hand of the apostle is kept and venerated.
 This new church is built where it is believed that the first of the seven churches was built by Thomas in AD 52.

-The tradition of origin among Saint Thomas Christians relates to the arrival of Thomas, one of the 12 disciples of Jesus, at the ancient seaport Muziris on the Kerala coast in AD 52.But the visit of St. Thomas is still a matter of dispute among historians.
+The tradition of origin among Saint Thomas Christians relates to the arrival of Thomas, one of the 12 disciples of Jesus, at the ancient seaport Muziris on the Kerala coast in AD 52.
+But the visit of St. Thomas is still a matter of dispute among historians.

 It is also possible for Aramaic-speaking Jews from Galilee to make a trip to Kerala in the 1st century.
-The Cochin Jews are known to have existed in Kerala around that time.